Garbaz/bachelor-thesis/thesis/draft.md

 ### Observe Statement

 The other special kind of expression we can use in a probabilistic program is an `observe` statement.
 It allows us to state that, at this position in the code, and therefore possibly dependent on values computed so far, we "observe" some value from some distribution.
-We essentially say that "we know that this value is the result of sampling from this distribution", which might or might not be likely, correspondingly affecting the likelihood of the final value resulting from the probabilistic program as a whole.
+We essentially say that "we know that this value is the result of sampling from this distribution", which might or might not be likely, correspondingly affecting the probablity of the final value resulting from the probabilistic program as a whole.

 Neither the value we are observing, nor any parameters to the distribution have to be constant.
 They can result from any arbitrary combination of ordinary and probabilistic computations.
 However, we can not observe values from a distribution defined by another probabilistic program, only from primitive distributions.